 In some situations, you will not be allowed to extend your work visa if USCIS thinks you have immigrant intent.
 USCIS may find that you have immigrant intent for any number of reasons, most notably if an immigrant petition (I-140, I-360, or I-130) has been filed on your behalf.

 You don't need to worry about this if you are an H-1B, O-1, or L-1 visa holder.
-These visas are accorded what is called “dual intent,” meaning the fact that these visa holders may have immigrant intent will NOT jeopardize their ability to extend their visas.
+These visas are accorded what is called "dual intent," meaning the fact that these visa holders might have immigrant intent will NOT jeopardize their ability to extend their visas.